 All shareholders shall be treated on an equal basis unless there is a just and factual cause for treating them differently.
-The company only has one class of shares as the preference shares was redeemed June 21st 2021.
 Each share in the Company carries one vote, and all shares carry equal rights, including the right to participate in general meetings and the right to dividends.
 Where the Board of Directors resolves to issue new shares and deviate from existing shareholders' pre-emptive rights pursuant to an authorization granted to the Board of Directors, the stock exchange announcement issued in connection with the share issue shall also include a justification for the deviation.

 The Company's transactions in treasury shares shall be carried out through Oslo Stock Exchange' trading platform at the prevailing trading price or by making a public offer to all shareholders.
 All transactions in treasury shares shall be publicly disclosed in a stock exchange announcement.
-There was no transaction in treasury shares in 2021.
+There was a total of 41 transaction in treasury shares in 2022 which was carried out by Carnegie on behalf of the Company.

 Transactions between the Company and its shareholders, a shareholder's parent company, members of the Board of Directors, executive management or closely associated persons to any such party, that are deemed material under the Norwegian Public Limited Liability Companies Act, are subject to approval by the general meeting.
 Furthermore, the Board of Directors is required to arrange for an independent auditor's valuation of the transaction.
-There was no such transaction in 2021.
+When restructuring the Group companies there was performed several transfers of shares internally.
+The transactions were not subject to approval by the general meeting as it was defined as an intercompany transaction.